-For today I have a short observation that I might develop in the future.
+For today (in Nov.
+2014) I have a short observation that I might develop in the future.
 The post is about how digital tools for text analysis fit into the practice of historical research (the doing of history).
 Advanced students of history will be familiar with the “linguistic turn” of the late 20th century.
 This is the scholarly practice of analyzing how language shapes (our knowledge of) reality.
 Postmodern skepticism about objective historical knowledge is the best-known variant of this trend.
 However, it is not the only one.
 In recent decades many historians — not all (perhaps even few) of whom would accept the label of post-modernists — have paid increasing attention to literature and popular media as sources.
 One example is the British cultural analyst Raymond Williams, who, starting in the 1970s, outlined a program for the study of “keywords.”
 Voyant is a fabulous digital tool for the study of keywords.

 - Otto Brunner, Werner Conze, and Reinhart Koselleck (eds.), Geschichtliche Grundbegriffe: Historisches Lexikon zur politisch-sozialen Sprache in Deutschland (Stuttgart: Klett-Cotta, 1972-1997).